Home / Blog Center / Buying Guide /

 Network Attached Storage

-• Multiple hard drive bays for storage.
+• Multiple drive bays for expandable storage

-• An operating system designed specifically for file management.
+• Specialized operating system for file management

 NAS storage protects your data privacy